Hi! I am Quanzhi (Ch’üan Chih).

 Research

-The keyword cloud above is generated using Scimeter.
-You can find a list of my publication on NASA/ADS or Google Scholar.
+Keyword cloud generated using NASA/ADS.
+For a list of my publications, please see NASA/ADS or Google Scholar.

 Latest Research